Home » Travel Stories » Newfoundland & Labrador » Twillingate Seafood Boil

 My attempt Return to Twillingate

-A. Absolutely.
-While icebergs are a draw in May and June, the late summer months offer the best weather for foraging tours, whale watching, dinner theatres and hiking the rugged coastal trails without the spring crowds.
+Absolutely.
+Late summer offers the best weather for foraging tours, whale watching, dinner theatres, and hiking without the spring crowds.

 About the Author